 I just had the dubious pleasure of watching 3 of the 4 declared candidates for the 18th go at it at GOP HQ's as what was originally billed as part of the weaning process.
-It was to be used only in the event of too many candidates in the event the dems announced a someone else to run with Kampe to take advantage of the "top-two primary" system we have in place.
+It was to be used only in the event of too many candidates if the dems announced someone else to run with Kampe to take advantage of the "top-two primary" system we have in place.

 By now, we've likely all heard of democrat Richard Blumenthall, the multi-term democrat Attorney General of Connecticut who deserves a great deal of credit for the Carceiri decision that has jammed a stick in the spokes of the Cowlitz Mafia's efforts to jam their economic black whole down our throats.